danialhr/schedule-calendar/README.md

 Your communication around the rationale for your changes.

-### 🚧 The Junior Developer's Submission
-A junior developer has submitted this draft for review.
-It includes:

-Basic Structures: Foundational classes for Event, TimeSlot, and Calendar have been created.

-Initial Logic: Core methods like findConflicts() are implemented, but may be inefficient, buggy, or lack edge cases.

-Minimal Tests: A few unit tests exist, but coverage is incomplete and may not test for failure scenarios.

-Known Issues: The code likely contains problems with architecture, error handling, naming, and adherence to principles like DRY and SOLID.

 ### 🎯 Your Exercise: The Senior Engineer's Review
 Your goal is to make this code production-ready.
 Please be prepared to: